nesseratious/AR-Navigation/README.md

 Public properties:

 - IconMaterial: Material - A material that contains the image for the floating icon.
 It can include a static picture (like in the demo) or anything else.
-The default value if null.
+The default value is null.

 - Text: Text - A localizable text that describes this point of interest.
 Will be displayed on both sides of the floating icon.